rakxya111/NERB-Beauty-Ecommerce/README.md

    pip install -r requirements.txt

 4. Apply Migrations
-   python manage.py makemigrations
-   python manage.py migrate
+-> Run makemigrations separately for cart and accounts apps: python manage.py makemigrations cart python manage.py makemigrations accounts python manage.py migrate

+5.Create Superuser
+-> Do this to login as admin in dashboard and add the products, brand and categories images from the zip media folder provided below. python manage.py createsuperuser

-5. Run the Development Server
+6. Run the Development Server
    python manage.py runserver

-6. Access the Application
+7. Access the Application
    Open your browser and go to: http://127.0.0.1:8000/

 ########## Setting Up Media Files ##################